davithss/refinerycms_real_estates/readme.md

 How to setup application

-You can run the this application running the following commands:
+You can run this application running the following commands:

 git clone git://github.com/davithss/refinerycms_real_estates.git